cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 ### HIPAA

 [The Health Insurance Portability and Accountability Act of 1996 (HIPAA)](https://cyscale.com/blog/hipaa-compliance-in-cloud/) is the most well-known standard that regulates the management of individuals’ personal health information (PHI).
-It is a U.S. federal law that contains three rules regarding the storage, the management, and the access rights to PHI.
+It is a U.S. healthcare federal law that contains three rules regarding the storage, the management, and the access rights to PHI.

 The three rules are: